ldsands/UsefulCodeSnippets/programming_languages/dotnet/dotnet_install_overview.md

         sudo apt-get install -y {dotnet-package}
     ```

-- you may also need to add `export PATH="$PATH:/home/user/.dotnet/tools"` to your script profile file so that you can access the tool in the command line.
+- You may also need to add `export PATH="$PATH:/home/user/.dotnet/tools"` to your script profile file so that you can access the tool in the command line.

 ## Use Cases